Jordi Bascompte: Career and research work

 Bascompte joined forces with a group of theoretical physicists to build an analytical framework based on the concept of structural stability to assess the consequences of network structure for species coexistence and community robustness.
 These results showed that the architecture of mutualistic networks maximizes the number of coexisting species by increasing the relative role of facilitation over competition and that it increases the range of variability these communities can cope with before one or more species is driven extinct.
 These results led to thinking about mutualistic networks in terms of the architecture of biodiversity.
 Because many communities have already started losing species, however, it is not only important to know the range of perturbations these mutualistic networks can tolerate before start losing species, but also what is the rate of network collapse once extinctions start taking place.

-Ironically, the very same interactions of mutual benefit that have contributed to the generation of such high values of biodiversity may fasten the rate at which such biodiversity is eroded.
+Ironically, the very same interactions of mutual benefit that have contributed to the generation of such high values of biodiversity may hasten the rate at which such biodiversity is eroded.
 Specifically, species extinctions can lead to coextinction cascades -- groups of related species disappearing as a consequence of the extinction of species they depend on.
 Bascompte and colleagues showed that incorporating species interactions into climate change models not only increases the pool of species predicted to be driven extinct; it also changes the way extant species are selected from the evolutionary and functional trees, with potential implications for the functioning and robustness of the resulting communities.